 When I moved into my house, I found something crazy in my basement.
 The previous owners had mounted a pegboard to the wall above a workbench and painted it bright orange.
 Yikes.
 I ignored it.
 Fast forward a few years and we’re ready to use the workbench.
 But it was covered with stuff.
 We looked up, saw all the little pegs on the pegboard, and began hanging stuff up on the pegboard.
 The SURFACE WAS CLEARED OFF IN MINUTES.
 Since then, I’ve become a believer in pegboards.
-I’m about to install a HUGE pegboard in my craft room and I’ve been researching them extensively.
+And I just installed a very LARGE framed pegboard in my craft room, before which I’d researched them extensively.
 So I present my Ultimate Pegboard Organization Guide for Craft Rooms!

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.